dannycahoon/apiWorkshop/scenarios/warrantyClaim/README.md

 To learn more about the available environments, visit [API Platform Demo Environments](../../environments/README.md)

-`Note: Whenever there is a link, open it in a new tab (right-click->"Open in New Tab").
-This way you will maintain your place this lab guide without having to re-orient yourself after completing a task from a linked tutorial, etc`
+>Note: Whenever there is a link, open it in a new tab (right-click->"Open Link in New Tab").
+This way you will maintain your place this lab guide without having to re-orient yourself after completing a task from a linked tutorial, etc

 ### Design the API